evandroreis-cordya/dotfiles/README.md

 ./start_jarvis.zsh
 ```

+## Recent Updates (March 2025)

+The following improvements have been made to the Jarvis Toolset:

+- **Fixed Script Paths**: Corrected path references in all installation scripts to ensure proper sourcing of utility files
+- **Enhanced Error Handling**: Added `nullglob` option to handle cases where glob patterns don't match any files
+- **Improved Logging**: Added comprehensive logging throughout the installation process
+- **Script Organization**: Restructured the installation scripts for better maintainability
+- **Email Configuration**: Fixed email variable handling in setup scripts
+- **Cleanup and Validation**: Added proper cleanup and validation scripts to ensure successful installations

 ## Core Files

 Review the code and remove anything you find unnecessary.
 The main files you should review are: